-- 1. If the original exterior paint scheme of a heritage building is still intact, it should be retained.
+- 1. If the original exterior paint finish of a heritage building is still intact, it should be retained.
 Repainting should be carried out with colours based on the original. - 2.
 Original paint colours can be determined by a paint analysis of the structure. - 3.
 Researching the period or style of building can also assist in determining the range of historical colours used during that period. - 4.
-Unpainted barns and sheds should be left unpainted. - 5.
+Barns and driving sheds should be left unpainted. - 5.
 All surfaces that were historically painted should remain painted.
-Stripping of wood to a natural finish is not historically authentic. - 6.
-Painting existing natural brick surfaces on historic buildings is not supported. - 7.
-Select paint colours suitable and appropriate to the period and style of the building, and compatible with surrounding heritage buildings.
+Stripping of wood to its base is not historically authentic. - 6.
+Painting brick surfaces on historic buildings is not supported. - 7.
+Select paint colours suitable and appropriate to the period and style of the building, and compatible with surrounding heritage buildings. - 8.
+To match historical and contemporary colours both samples should be dry, since wet colours, especially in a container, look different.